Li Auto Inc. (LI) Shares Up Despite Recent Market Volatility

-Li Auto Inc. (NASDAQ: LI)’s stock price has increased by 1.11 compared to its previous closing price of 22.59.
-Despite this, the company has seen a gain of 2.51% in its stock price over the last five trading days.
+Li Auto Inc. (NASDAQ: LI)’s stock price has increased by 1.85 compared to its previous closing price of 23.27.
+Nevertheless, the company has seen a gain of 7.83% in its stock price over the last five trading days.
 Barron’s reported on 02/27/23 that Li Auto Jumps on Earnings.
 Its Growth Is Good News for EV Makers, Including Tesla.

 Is It Worth Investing in Li Auto Inc. (NASDAQ: LI) Right Now?

-Analysts have varying opinions on the stock, with 25 analysts rating it as a “buy,” 7 as “overweight,” 3 as “hold,” and 0 as “sell.”
+There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 7 rating it as “overweight,” 3 rating it as “hold,” and 0 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio